 First Line Software is a premier provider of software engineering, software enablement, and digital transformation services.
 Headquartered in Cambridge, Massachusetts, the global staff of 400 technical experts serve clients across North America, Europe, Asia, and Australia.

-First line Software recently took part in an educational project of Leiden University in the Netherlands.
-The main goals of the project are popularization of digital technologies in humanitarian organizations, growth in the usage of big data in social research and applying information technology to help people in difficult life situations.
+First Line Software recently took part in an educational project of Leiden University in the Netherlands.
+The main goals of the project are the popularization of digital technologies in humanitarian organizations, growth in the usage of big data in social research, and applying information technology to help people in difficult life situations.